ufjschool/ob-s14/drafts/final/Off the Grid.md

 “I graduate college, so what am I going to do?
 Well, I tried to save the world,” Stevens says.
 “I tried to teach about having natural systems, so we can clean up all this waste.
 Then, I got really sick.”

 He contracted dysentery and Giardia when taking a year off in Guatemala and Nicaragua.
 In 2002, Stevens returned to Gainesville, purchasing 20 acres of land for $42,000.
-To supplement his small income, he picked up work with Florida Wildlife Control, dealing with forest fires, and he started renting out his place in St. Augustine, Fla.
+To supplement his small income, he picked up work with Florida Fish and Wildlife Conservation Commission, dealing with forest fires, and he started renting out his place in St. Augustine, Fla.
 He built Finca Mycol from a trash dump.
 Dilapidated sheds got new life from recycled materials.

 “Instead of survivalism, I’m doing 'thrivalism.'
 What we’re doing is 'thrivalism,'” Stevens says using a term a friend coined.
 “We’re kicking ass, having fun and living a more enriching life.”